-Maduro says Venezuela vote going ahead despite 'imperial' threat
+Venezuela congress going ahead despite 'imperial' threat: Maduro

-CARACAS (Reuters) - Defying pressure from abroad and at home, Venezuela's President Nicolas Maduro said on Sunday that an election would go ahead next weekend for a controversial new congress his foes say will institutionalize dictatorship.
+CARACAS (Reuters) - Defying pressure from abroad and at home, Venezuela's President Nicolas Maduro said on Sunday that an election would go ahead next weekend for a controversial new congress his foes fear will institutionalize dictatorship.

 "The imperial right wing believes it can give orders to Venezuela, the only ones who give orders here are the people," Maduro said in reference to a threat from U.S. President Donald Trump to impose economic sanctions if the vote is not aborted.

-"This time next week Venezuelans will vote for a Constituent Assembly," he added in his weekly TV program.
+"This time next week Venezuelans will vote for a Constituent Assembly," the leftist leader added in his weekly TV program.

 Venezuela's opposition has been protesting in the streets since April against the unpopular Maduro whom they accuse of wrecking the OPEC nation's economy and crushing democracy.